SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/02-React-Installation.md

 To start your React application, type in `npm start`.

-This will open a development version of your project in your default browser.
+That should open a development version of your project in your default browser.

-In case it does not open, just click [this link](http://localhost:3000) or open your browser of choice and go to `http://localhost:3000`.
+Otherwise, you can click [this link](http://localhost:3000) or open your browser of choice and go to `http://localhost:3000`.

 [/slide]